 Pets on leash are allowed on paved roads and in parking lots, and up to 50 feet away from paved areas.
-One great place to walk a dog is along the 1/4-mile paved promenade at Rim Village, where you (and your dog) can get fine views of the lake.
+One great place to walk your dog is along the 1/4-mile paved promenade at Rim Village, where you (and your dog) can get fine views of the lake.
 You can also walk your dog through the campground at Mazama Village.

 Leashes must be no more than 6 feet in length, and only one pet per hiker is allowed.
 Solid waste must be picked up immediately and disposed of properly (in a trash can or toilet).

 Pets are also allowed on a few of the park's hiking trails, although none of these trails have a view of the lake: